 A property in the Friedrichshain-Kreuzberg district costs an average of 5081 euros per square metre and a new building just under 7000 euros.

 Both Friedrichshain and Kreuzberg attract free spirits.
 Here, everyone can live as they want to.
 The population is accordingly colourful, international and alternative.
 The Volkspark Friedrichshain, the park at Gleisdreieck, a lot of restaurants and the most famous clubs in Europe are located here.
-An addition is the beautiful location close to the Spree.
+An addition is its beautiful location close to the Spree.
 This makes Friedrichshain and Kreuzberg very popular for families and young people alike.
 Especially in the last few years, both districts have become very popular.

 Buying property in Neukölln:

-Property prices in Neukölln are currently still below those of other inner city districts.
+Property prices in Neukölln are currently still below those of other inner-city districts.
 A square metre costs 4817 euros and a thousand euros more for new buildings.

 Neukölln is particularly popular among young people because of the lower rents.
 On Weserstraße, one bar follows another and attracts Berliners from all areas of the city.
 Neukölln is also characterised by its internationalism.
 There is hardly any other district where you will find so many different nationalities.
 Nowhere else in Berlin is multiculturalism so strongly lived.